The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Introduction

 \section{Introduction}

-For more than fifty years, localization in disordered materials, in particular the corresponding metal-insulator transition (MIT), has attracted a lot of interest from both theoreticians and experimentalists.\cite{Lag.etal.09,Abr.10,Mott.90,Lee.Rama,Beli.Kirk, Edw.95,Edw.etal.95,L98,Moe.Adk,Ever.Mirl} Milestones on this way have been Anderson noting the absence of diffusion in certain lattices with disorder,\cite{Ande.58} Mott's concept of the minimum metallic conductivity,\cite{Mott.72} the scaling theory of localization,\cite{Abra.etal} and the renormalization group approach incorporating electron-electron interaction into localization theory.\cite{Fink.83a} In various experiments, the MIT has been triggered by diverse control parameters: composition, stress, magnetic field, as well as structure, see for example Refs.\ \onlinecite{Yama.etal.67,Zabr.Zino,Shaf.etal.89,Her.etal.83, Moe.etal.83,Moe.etal.99,Tho.etal.83,Waf.etal.99,Bis.etal.83, vMo.etal.83,Sie.etal.11,Mis.etal.11,Giv.Ova.12}, which in part substantially contradict each other.
+For more than fifty years, localization in disordered systems, in particular the corresponding metal-insulator transition (MIT), has attracted a lot of interest from both theoreticians and experimentalists.\cite{Lag.etal.09,Abr.10,Mott.90,Mott.Davi,Lee.Rama, Beli.Kirk, Edw.95,Edw.etal.95,L98,Moe.Adk,Ever.Mirl} Milestones on this way have been Anderson noting the absence of diffusion in certain lattices with disorder,\cite{Ande.58} Mott's concept of the minimum metallic conductivity,\cite{Mott.72} the scaling theory of localization,\cite{Abra.etal} and the renormalization group approach incorporating electron-electron interaction into localization theory.\cite{Fink.83a} Experimentally, localization in three-dimensional systems has been studied in a large number of disordered solids, such as heavily doped crystalline semiconductors (in which the disorder arises from the randomly positioned impurities), amorphous transition-metal semiconductor alloys, granular metals, and nanocrystalline substances.\cite{Edw.95,Edw.etal.95,L98,Moe.Adk} Many of these solids are or may become application relevant; therefore they are often considered to be among the materials.\cite{Mott.Davi} In various experiments, the MIT has been triggered by diverse control parameters: composition / doping, stress, magnetic field, light, as well as structure, see, for example, Refs.\ \onlinecite{Yama.etal.67,Zabr.Zino,Shaf.etal.89,Her.etal.83, Moe.etal.83,Moe.etal.99,Tho.etal.83,Waf.etal.99,Bis.etal.83, vMo.etal.83,Wojt.etal.86,Dietl.etal.86,Katsu.87,Glod.etal.93, Lei.etal.98,Sie.etal.11,Mis.etal.11,Giv.Ova.12}; in part, these publications substantially contradict each other.

-The MIT in disordered materials is primarily a zero temperature phenomenon. -- We do not consider here the case of an MIT which is interrelated with a structural or magnetic phase transition.
-Such transitions usually occur at some finite temperature, for example in VO$_2$ and V$_2$O$_3$.\cite{Mott.Zina} By means of doping or applying pressure, the critical temperature may be reduced to zero.\cite{McW.etal.73} -- Therefore, in the field of localization, a sample is said to be metallic if its dc conductivity $\sigma$ is expected to tend to some finite value as the temperature $T$ goes to zero, and it is called insulating if $\sigma$ is expected to tend to zero as $T \rightarrow 0$.
-Of course, in the latter case, $\sigma$ is finite at arbitrary finite $T$ due to thermally activated transport, in particular variable-range hopping.\cite{cla}
+The MIT in disordered solids is primarily a zero-temperature phenomenon. -- We do not consider here the case of an MIT which is interrelated with a structural or magnetic phase transition.
+Such transitions usually occur at some finite (i.e., nonzero) temperature, for example in VO$_2$ and V$_2$O$_3$.\cite{Mott.Zina} By means of doping or applying pressure, the critical temperature may be reduced to zero.\cite{McW.etal.73} -- Therefore, in the field of localization, a sample is said to be metallic if its dc conductivity, $\sigma$, is expected to tend to some finite value as the temperature, $T$, goes to zero, and it is called insulating if $\sigma$ is expected to tend to zero as $T \rightarrow 0$.
+Of course, for the insulating samples, $\sigma$ is finite at any finite $T$ due to thermally activated non-metallic transport, in particular variable-range hopping.\cite{cla}